Updated December 4, 2020

 “#MaskUp folks.
 We haven’t even seen the worst yet.” – Dr. Eric Feigl-Ding, sharing our map on Twitter.

 This summer Givingmap.org created an interactive, dynamic map to show the areas of the country that were hardest hit.
 We used a simple color code—green for counties with few or no cases per 25,000 residents, and yellow, orange and red for counties harder hit.

-About a week ago, we woke up to the reality that our map was more than half red.
+Two weeks ago, we woke up to the reality that our map was more than half red.
 The color coding system of the Giving Map is not just informational.
 It is designed to give concerned individuals a way to connect with communities in need.
 With this in mind, we have introduced a new color category: “code purple,” designating the parts of the country with the highest rates of COVID-19 infection.
-As of today 94 counties across the United States qualify as “Code Purple.”
+As of today more than 40 counties across the United States qualify as “Code Purple.”

-Watch this time lapse animation* to see how the infection has worsened across the continental United States this fall:
+Watch this time lapse animation to see how the infection has worsened across the continental United States this fall:

 Not everyone understands the risks of travel in this holiday season.
 Please stay safe and do what you can to educate others.